rand3289/OutNet/readme.md

 Querying OutNetList port will return the following information:

 struct Response {
+    string signature; // PGP/GPG signature
+    string publicKey; // PGP/GPG public key
+    SignedMessage msg; // message sigened by digital signature }; // no e-mail field to prevent network-wide spam!

+struct SignedMessage{
+    uint32 dateTime;         // time since epoch in seconds (code for overflow using modulo arithmetics) string name;             // Name of person or entity.
+Public key hashes can be used instead.
+MD5 might work since hashing a key.
     HostPort OutNetDir;      // points to the local OutNetDir service or filled with zeros.
-    HostPort OutNetDirLocal; //is it needed??? non-routable ip of the OutNetDir service (local/behind the router 192.168.x.x or 10.x.x.x) vector<HostPort> list;   // list of remote OutNetList instances string name;      // public key hashes can be used instead.
-MD5 might work since hashing a key. string signature; // PGP/GPG signature
+    HostPort OutNetDirLocal; // is it needed??? non-routable ip of the OutNetDir service (local/behind the router 192.168.x.x or 10.x.x.x) vector<HostPort> list;   // list of remote OutNetList instances };
-    string publicKey; // PGP/GPG public key
-}; // no e-mail field to prevent network-wide spam!

 struct HostPort { // all fields are in the network byte order
     uint32 host;
     uint16 port;
-    uint16 age;
+    uint16 age; // in minutes (up to 45.5 days old) (reserve the values over 65,500 ???)
 };